spencerdrak/zdns/PROPSED_ZNDS_INTERFACE.md

     LocalIF      net.Interface
     // The nameserver to use for all lookups on this interface.
 Leave blank for default (system?) resolver Nameserver  string
+    // Allow modules to specify their own options if needed.
+    // Modules will be responsible for parsing/validating these options.
+    // The raw ZDNS lookups will leave this empty ModuleOptions ModuleOptions
 }

 type Cache struct {